dylanstormjohnson/Employee-Tracker/README.md

 ## Usage

--This project is intended to be used as an easily manipulatable database of employees.
+- This project is intended to be used as an easily manipulatable database of employees.

 - Here is a video showcasing the functionality of the completed project:
 [Showcase video:](https://drive.google.com/file/d/1Trub238ps5hYEd4z5TFsLDfTOO-SBH03/view)